Connected Early Childhood Pathway

 Gain the confidence, skills and support to succeed at university.

-• $6,000 to help with the cost of study, with extra financial support for First Nations, regional, rural or remote students.
+• Up to $6,000 to help with the cost of study, with extra financial support for First Nations, regional, rural or remote students.

 • Flexible online study and expert guidance.